Princess Mathilde of Bavaria: Marriage and issue

 Various candidates were rumored to be engaged to Princess Mathilde at different times.
 These included, in 1896, the Prince of Naples, but he married Princess Elena of Montenegro later that year.
-Others included Archduke Franz Ferdinand of Austria, heir to the Austro-Hungarian throne, and Jaime, Duke of Madrid.
+Others included Archduke Franz Ferdinand of Austria, heir to the Austro-Hungarian throne, and Jaime, Duke of Anjou and Madrid.

 On 1 May 1900 in Munich, Mathilde married Prince Ludwig of Saxe-Coburg and Gotha, a son of Prince Ludwig August of Saxe-Coburg and Gotha and his wife Princess Leopoldina of Brazil.
 He was a captain in the Austrian army, and had been raised in Brazil as a grandson of Emperor Pedro II.
 The prince was also from the Catholic branch of the House of Saxe-Coburg and Gotha.
 They had two children: Prince Antonius of Saxe-Coburg and Gotha (17 June 1901 – 1 September 1970); and Princess Maria Immaculata of Saxe-Coburg and Gotha (10 September 1904 – 18 March 1940).